 Industrial IoT (IIoT) Applications

-Wi-Fi HaLow is ideal for industrial environments that require reliable, low-power connectivity over large areas.
+Wi-Fi HaLow is well suited for industrial spaces that require reliable, long-range, low-power connectivity.

 Use Cases: